 The supply chain model provides a useful framework by which to examine the speed with which grain moves through the GHTS.
-For the 2009-10 crop year, it was observed that this process required an average of 52.2 days; one of the lowest values observed during the GMP.
-Much of this was shaped by significant reductions in each of the supply chain's principal components: time in storage at a country elevator; time in transit as a railway shipment; and time in inventory at a terminal elevator.
+For the 2009-10 crop year, it was observed that this process required an average of 52.2 days; one of the lowest values observed under the GMP.